metauser1/Zoom-CourseTrack/README.md

 Run the project directly (requires boot):

     $ boot run

+Build your own uberjar in /target (requires boot as well):

+    $ boot build

 A decent tutorial for boot can be found on their github https://github.com/boot-clj/boot#install